 He regularly handles significant construction claims with millions of dollars – and sometimes tens of millions of dollars – at stake for his clients.
 He has successfully litigated a wide variety of construction issues, including scheduling/delay disputes, design defects, disruption and productivity claims, construction defects, cumulative change impacts, payment and performance bond claims, mechanics’ lien claims, and contract disputes.
 In addition to his litigation work, he also routinely provides advice to his clients on dispute avoidance, contract negotiation issues, and other matters.

 Jason is a leader within the North Carolina Bar Association's Construction Law Section.
-He currently serves as its chair and has previously served as chair of its Lien and Bond Law Revision Committee and the Ethics and Legislative Affairs Committee.
+He currently serves as its immediate past chair and has previously served as chair of its Lien and Bond Law Revision Committee and the Ethics and Legislative Affairs Committee.
 He frequently speaks to industry groups on a range of construction topics that include professional liability, delay claims, mechanics' liens, and contract issues.
 Jason’s construction law work has been recognized by numerous legal industry publications, including Business North Carolina’s “Legal Elite,” North Carolina Super Lawyers, and Benchmark Litigation’s “Under 40 Hot List.”

 In addition to his construction practice, Jason also represents clients in connection with landlord-tenant issues, debtor-creditor claims, class action defense, and other commercial disputes.
 Before joining Parker Poe, he clerked for the Honorable Lacy H. Thornburg, United States District Court Judge for the Western District of North Carolina.